Search This Blog

 Mount Abu Dr.A.K.SHARMA our family doctor "THE ALL ROUNDER"THE WRITER,THE POET,THE ATHIEST,THE DRAMATIST,& THE HEALER

-Dr. A.K.
-Sharma, our family doctor, was giving her the recommended treatment for the same.
-She had been on his treatment for almost a year and a half.
+Our family doctor, Dr. A.K.
+Sharma gave her the recommended treatment.
+She had been on his therapy for almost a year and a half.
 Then in October 2003 while running after her grandson.

 Head to my next post for more on Liz my bitter half.